 Whether the business is a large or a small scale one, all companies want to incorporate open and shared spaces in their work environment.
 There is a current trend emerging of adding a ‘take a break’ area and cafes.
 The open and shared plan gives way to a higher level of collaboration between team members and encourages team spirit.
 It also comes with the advantage of the long period of flexibility and a reduced life-cycle cost.
 The earlier workspace being more repetitive and plain was quite productivity draining.
 This flexibility in the workspace and the positive impact on the team helps in increased productivity.
 These major alterations in the workspace have been made by the corporate members to facilitate creativity and teamwork.

 However, this need to have a more open workspace comes with its own challenges.
 This trend has added a slight pressure on the millworkers and caseworkers to focus on this new arena of expectations aligning it with the interior systems be it libraries, storage areas, kitchenettes, conference rooms or reception lobbies.
 Initially, modular and standardized products were used in office spaces since it gave a systematic work layout, reduced the amount of detailing work and that would also mean reduced costs.
-This trend is changing swiftly and inevitably.
-Companies are utilizing their resources to add easy going, environment-friendly interiors with adaptable furniture systems with a superior finish quality.
+Casework and Millwork Design trend is changing swiftly and inevitably.
+Companies are utilizing their resources to add easy-going, environment-friendly interiors with adaptable furniture systems with a superior finish quality.

-Here are the 3 most inescapable trends emerging in corporate environments:
+Here are the 3 most inescapable casework and millwork design trends emerging in corporate environments:

 Modularity and flexibility for the nomadic and frenzy corporate pros